nghttp2/nghttp2/doc/python.rst

         The *session* is the :py:class:`Session` object invoking the callback.
 The *stream_id* indicates the stream ID.

+    The :py:class:`UnsupportedVersionError` will be raised if the *version* is not supported.
+The :py:class:`ZlibError` will be raised if initialization of zlib failed.

 .. py:attribute:: Session.user_data

     The object passed in the constructor as *user_data* argument.